airlanggasusanto/PlayChessNotation/README.md

 ## Usage
 1. Run the compiled executable to start the game.
-2. Follow the prompts to input moves using algebraic notation.
+2. Follow the prompts to input moves using chess notation.
 3. Enjoy playing chess against your opponent!